zixiangcodes/react-assessment/README.md

 As part of the assessment for React in the Fave Tech Hub program, I was required to make a React app project.
 Besides applying what I've learned, I could use any resource online to complete this project.

-I chose Domino's Pizza, and to create a store order page with CRUD and pagination features.
+I chose Domino's Pizza, and to create a store order tracker with CRUD and pagination features.

+There's a lot of things that I'd wish I'd done better before doing the code.

 # Screenshots

 Here are screenshots of my website.

 **Flowchart**
 ![Flowchart](https://user-images.githubusercontent.com/60967477/166882054-52c50e2e-bc11-49ed-a8cc-236722555e86.png)